Boom! (1968 film): Reception

-The film was received poorly by critics.
 On Rotten Tomatoes it has an approval rating of 20% based on reviews from 15 critics.
 Variety stated that the film was "one of the biggest box-office losers of the year".

+Writing in the Village Voice, critic Andrew Sarris’s assessment is an exception to the generally unflattering contemporary reviews: “Boom! is a prime example of the power of mise-en-scene to translate a relatively trivial enterprise into a beautiful entertainment.”

 Time wrote "They display the self-indulgent fecklessness of a couple of rich amateurs hamming it up at the country-club."
-The film was refer to as a "a pointless, pompous nightmare" by Newsweek, an "ordeal in tedium" by The Hollywood Reporter, "outright junk" by Saturday Review, and the Los Angeles Herald Examiner asked "Why was Boom! ever filmed in the first place?".
+The film was referred to as a "a pointless, pompous nightmare" by Newsweek, an "ordeal in tedium" by The Hollywood Reporter, "outright junk" by Saturday Review, and the Los Angeles Herald Examiner asked "Why was Boom! ever filmed in the first place?".

-Richard Schickel, writing in Life, stated that "title could not be more apt; it is precisely the sound of a bomb exploding."
+Richard Schickel, writing in Life, stated that the "title could not be more apt; it is precisely the sound of a bomb exploding."

+Filmink called it "spectacularly miscast" and argued the film help bring an end to Tennessee Williams' popularity with Hollywood studios.

+Film critic Dan Callahan at Senses of Cinema writes: “For all its unintentional humor, and far-out miscasting, Boom! is actually a fairly good adaptation of a beautiful late Williams play.”

+Contemporary critics were especially disparaging that the Burtons were cast as the protagonists for William's play.
+Losey biographer Foster Hirsch agrees that Richard Burton was too old to represent the strapping young poet and angel of death Chris Flanders; nor is the physically attractive Elizabeth Taylor convincing as the “dying, withering cortesian” Flora Goforth: “Neither is correct for the parts as Williams originally conceived them.”
+Physical attributes aside, Hirsch argues that Burton and Taylor endow a “belabored” play with a “lively and poignant humanity…anchoring Williams’s and Losey’s abstract allegorizing in an earthy realism.”

+Stylistically, Hirsch calls Boom! “a work of visual virtuosity, a rapturous employment of color, wide screen, music, and decor, resulting in the most richly textured film in a canon remarkable for its textural qualities.”

+Though unsuccessful both critically and financially, Boom! has acquired a camp reputation and a cult following.
 Filmmaker John Waters admires the film, and chose it as a favorite to present in the first Maryland Film Festival in 1999.
 The film's poster is visible in Waters' 1972 film Pink Flamingos.
 In an interview with Robert K. Elder for his book The Best Film You've Never Seen, Waters describes the film as "beyond bad.
 It's the other side of camp.
 It's beautiful, atrocious, and it's perfect.
 It's a perfect movie, really, and I never tire of it."

+In retrospect, the filmmakers felt no regret.
+Joseph Losey acknowledged his affection for the work, “sometimes citing it as his personal favorite.”
+Tennessee Willams considered it the best movie adaptation of one of his plays.